Param Singh (consultant): Career

 Singh has worked with internet startup companies since 2011 after launching an online 'find a lawyer' website, similar to TripAdvisor.

 He is a founding member and spokesperson for City Sikhs which is a charity representing the interests of British Sikh professionals.

 From 2019, Singh appeared as “Wheeler Dealer” across five seasons of the BBC Two comedy series The Ranganation, a topical entertainment show hosted by comedian Romesh Ranganathan.
-The programme features a recurring cast of 25 members of the public who comment on current affairs alongside celebrity guests and the host.
+The programme featured a recurring cast of 25 members of the public who provided commentary on current affairs alongside celebrity guests and the host.
 Singh was one of the original and longest-serving contributors, regularly appearing on-screen and participating in weekly discussions on social and political issues.
 His on-screen nickname, “Wheeler Dealer,” became a recognisable part of the show’s format.
-The BBC featured him by name in its official Series 2 press pack, and has released multiple clips and episodes highlighting his commentary under this persona.
+The BBC has released multiple clips highlighting his commentary under this persona.